-CoEs aim at constantly re-evaluating the company’s work approach and updating it if it stops the company from evolving.
+CoEs aim to constantly re-evaluate the company’s work approach and update it if it stops the company from evolving.
 However, CoEs not only spread best practices across the company but also serve as hubs for gathering valuable insights from all the company’s employees.

 In this way, a software company builds two essential communication approaches — top-down and bottom-up — allowing the whole company to improve at all levels.
 Top-down communication means clear guidance for everyone in the company, while bottom-up communication gives room for creativity and creates a playground for experiments.

 We can outline the following CoE benefits:

 - Template delivery practices allow technology companies to achieve more with less effort and better quality

 - A knowledge sharing culture helps employees speak the same business language with clients

 - Top-down and bottom-up communication frameworks facilitate constant improvement and help the software company keep up with digital innovations